meshula/wrinkles/README.md

   continuous transformation
 * `Topology`: monotonic over their input spaces, use sets of Mappings to continuously project from an input space to an output space.
-* `OpenTimelineIO`: structures to represent an editorial timeline document
 * `ProjectionOperator`: pairs a topology with source and destination references which can define discrete spaces so that you can project from a discrete space to another discrete space with a continuous transformation in the